lucianojung/Photviewer_LJ/README.md

 This was a voluntery University Project.
 I practice using the MVC-Pattern, JavaFX Controls and reusable and clean Code.

-I will uplaod an USE-Case-, Class and State-Diagramm later!
+I also updated UML-Diagrams and sample Images:
+- Use Case-Diagramm
+- Classdiagramm
+- most important Sequencediagramms

 Other Functions:
 - set the Duration of the Diashow with a Button in the MenuBar